 Also read: Boracay, Lovelier the Second Time Around

-On Finding Real Coffee and Tea Café
+On Finding Real Coffee and Tea Café at the best island in the world

 For the last several years, friends have been telling us to try Real Coffee and Tea Café’s Calamansi Muffin.
 On many occasions in Boracay, we failed to visit the café, much more to try Calamansi Muffin.
 This year, we made an effort to find this seemingly elusive coffee shop, well-known as one of the very first establishments in Boracay.